 Liquidity risk is the risk that the Trust will encounter difficulty in meeting their obligations associated with financial liabilities.
 The Trust's exposure to liquidity risk is concentrated in the cash redemption of its units.
 The Trust provides investors with the right to redeem units quarterly.
 Such redemptions are to be paid within 30 days following the redemption date.
+The Trust has the option to pay redemptions through the issuance of promissory notes as detailed in the offering memorandum under Redemption Notes.
 The Trust makes investments in the Partnership and Underlying Funds through the Partnership which are not traded in an active market and may not be redeemable.
 As a result, the Trust may not be able to quickly liquidate its investments in these instruments at amounts which approximate their fair values.
+It is the intention of the Trust to be held by unitholders on a medium or long term basis.
+The Manager monitors liquidity within the portfolio on an ongoing basis.
+As at June 30, 2020, 5.0% (December 31, 2019: 37.2%) of the portfolio is held in cash and cash equivalents.

-The Trust has the ability to borrow for the purposes of making investments, providing cover for the writing of options, paying redemptions, working capital purposes and to maintain liquidity in accordance with its investment objective and investment strategies.
-All obligations of the Trust including management fees payable, expenses payable, redemptions payable, payable for investments purchased, and distributions payable, as applicable, were due within 3 months from the financial reporting date.
+The Partnership has the ability to borrow up to 20% of the total assets of the Partnership for the purposes of making investments, providing cover for the writing of options, paying redemptions, working capital purposes and to maintain liquidity in accordance with its investment objective and investment strategies.
+The Partnership has a borrowing facility available, which has not been utilized.

+The majority of the obligations of the Trust including management fees payable, expenses payable, redemptions payable, payable for investments purchased, and distributions payable, as applicable, were due within 3 months from the financial reporting date.
 Issued redeemable units are payable on demand.